SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-* The data model to be produced is not modelling paper documents but rather evidence itself, i.e., information required by competent authorities to prove a fact.
-So, the grain of the data should be limited to the fact to prove, when modelling evidence types.
-The Editors should look for the minimum common denominator when consolidating and analysing (fragment of) data models and information received.
+* The OOTS data model for specific evidence types will not be used to model paper documents but rather evidence itself, i.e., information required by competent authorities to prove a fact about a citizen or business.
+Therefore, when modelling evidence types, the granularity of the data should be limited to the fact the citizen or business needs to provde to complete a procedure.
+The Editors should look for the minimum common denominator when consolidating and analysing (fragments of) data models and information received.
 * The [SKOS Mapping Properties](https://www.w3.org/TR/skos-reference/#mapping) can be used to compare entities or attributes across different models.
-* When selecting the core entities, attributes and relationships, the editors can define thresholds allowing to decide which of the latter will be mandatory, optional or discarded.
-For instance, if no other Member State mentioned the need for an attribute it will therefore be discarded.
+* When selecting the core entities, attributes and relationships, the editors can define thresholds making it possible to decide which of the latter will be mandatory, optional or discarded.
+For instance, if no other Member State mentioned the need for an attribute it should be discarded.

 </details>